martynbiz/budget/README.md

 * debug bar for sql, etc
 * can auth use aura for sessions?
 * switch to aura session for flash messages
-* test exceptions, pie chart data, deletes and child dependencies
+* test exceptions, pie chart data, deletes and child dependencies, auth token,
 * notices with aura/session when testing